Helen Ellis M.A.

 My husband and I are New Zealanders and this country has always been home.
 We have four children between us and we've been distance parents for 30+ years, and distance grandparents for 20+ years.
 One or other of our children has lived for either months, years or permanently in England, Scotland, Northern Ireland, Sweden, U.S.A., Thailand, Democratic Republic of Congo, Senegal, South Sudan and Pakistan.
 These days three of our adult children and five of our six grandchildren (3-20 yrs) reside in the U.S.A., England and Scotland.

 After a career in travel, event management and business ownership my life took a new direction via university studies.
 I have just completed a Master of Arts in Social Anthropology.
 My research asked the following question of long haul, New Zealand distance grandparents: "How is distance grandparenting for you?"

 What I learned from this experience is that distance grandparents and their families, have stories that need to be shared.
 Stories are intimate and personal: the way we make sense of our lives, actions, history and worlds.

-My journey has delivered me a unique understanding of distance familying and I feel passionately that by sharing experiences we will each grow in our understanding and empathy of each other's worlds.
+My journey has delivered me a unique understanding of distance familying and I feel passionately that by sharing our inter-generational experiences we will each grow in our understanding and most importantly, empathy, of each other's worlds.

 Please share with me your distance family stories and become a part of this ground-breaking book series project.